GWCustom/bfabric-web-apps-docs/_sources/installation.md.txt

 # Installation Guide

-This guide walks you through installing **bfabric_web_apps**, a Python-based framework for integrating satellite applications with B-Fabric LIMS.
+This guide walks you through installing **bfabric_web_apps**, a Python-based library for integrating satellite applications with B-Fabric LIMS.

 ---